AlexKamaev/issues/CodeRules.md

     }
 }
 ```
-`DO NOT` use Hungarian notation or any other type identification in identifiers.
+:x: do not use Hungarian notation or any other type identification in identifiers.
 ```C#
 // Correct
 int counter;